Ludium-Official/road-to-dubai/코스모스 베이직/01_empathize_with_app_chain.md

 Scalability is a core challenge of blockchain technology.
 The interchain allows applications to scale to millions of users.
 This degree of scalability is possible as the interchain addresses two types of scalability:

 Horizontal scalability: scaling by adding similar machines to the network.
 When "scaling out", the netwㄴork can accept more nodes to participate in the state replication, consensus observation, and any activity that queries the state.
 Vertical scalability: scaling by improving the network's components to increase its computational power.
 When "scaling up", the network can accept more transactions and any activity that modifies the state.

+---

+그리고 마지막 plus +a

+cosmwasm
+ethermint
+polarisEVM
+etc..